officert/MenuGen/README.md

 attributes, an xml generator so you can optionally declare your menus in xml, as well as a base class you can dervive from to create additional menu generators (sql database, etc...).

-MenuGen is built using a very light weight IOC container.
-The internal container is exposed via a MenuGen object.
-The container is used internally to find all concrete implementations.
-This allows you to easily plugin your own implementations.
+MenuGen is built using a very light weight [IOC container](IOC Container).
+The internal container is exposed via the MenuGen class and it allows you to easily plugin your own implementations for various components in MenuGen.

 You can optionally specify an adapter for the internal container so you can use your own IOC container.